pngwn/MDsveX/PFM.md

 **Guiding principles:**

-1. Markdown is learned, not intuitive — tweaking it doesn't break anything sacred
+1. Markdown is learned, not intuitive, tweaking it doesn't break anything sacred
 2. Ambiguity is bad for users and parsers
 3. Invisible syntax is bad
 4. Multiple ways to do the same thing is bad
 5. The 80% case should be covered without extensions
 6. Markdown is not a "compile to HTML" language, though that's the primary target
 7. Output should degrade reasonably in standard parsers (GitHub/GitLab)
-8. Strictness enables optimistic and incremental parsing — ambiguous input is a parse error, not a fallback.
+8. Strictness enables optimistic and incremental parsing, ambiguous input is a parse error, not a fallback.
 True streaming is not achievable with any markdown-like syntax, but stricter rules minimise required lookahead and reduce the space of possible re-interpretations.
-Where ambiguity remains (e.g. tables, inline delimiters), the parser can commit to the most probable interpretation based on real-world document profiling — pathological inputs that nobody actually writes don't need to be handled gracefully.
+Where ambiguity remains (e.g. tables, inline delimiters), the parser can commit to the most probable interpretation based on real-world document profiling, pathological inputs that nobody actually writes don't need to be handled gracefully.

 ---

 ### Changes from CommonMark

-**Indentation** — Indented code blocks removed.
+**Indentation**, Indented code blocks removed.
 Fenced code blocks only.
 Indentation is now insignificant.

-**Link references** — Shorthand references must be explicit. `[ref]` alone is ambiguous (is it a link or plain text?).
+**Link references**, Shorthand references must be explicit. `[ref]` alone is ambiguous (is it a link or plain text?).
 Required form:

 ```markdown
 [ref]: url